Shubhangi001/Kernel_Development/README.md

 # Kernel_Development
-This GitHub repository contains codes that I wrote during my internship at Microsoft.
+This GitHub repository contains codes that I wrote during my learning phase of internship at Microsoft.
 The codes are related to kernels, device drivers, and tracepoints, and are intended to serve as a reference for anyone interested in learning low-level programming.

 ## Project Structure